ikennarichard/ja-auth-sdk/README.md

 - Firebase team for the amazing authentication service
 - React Native Firebase for the native SDK wrapper
 - All contributors to this project

-Made with ❤️ for the React Native community